 - They are dreaming – your Aussie pup may start to breathe a bit faster or heavier when they are dreaming.
 This is completely normal.

 - They are growing quickly – Puppies grow quite quickly in the same way that human babies do.
 Rapid breathing is part of a puppy’s early development.

 - They are cooling down – If outside, try moving your Aussie to a shaded area or if inside, find a cool spot on the floor.

 If you believe your puppy is breathing erratically or if you are concerned at all about their health, then you should contact your vet for advice.
 Even if it turns out to be nothing, it’s better to be sure just in case.

 Steps to Take When Your Aussie is Panting Excessively

-The first step to take when your Aussie is panting excessively is to try to determine the reason why they are panting.
+If your Aussie is panting excessively, try to determine the reason why they are panting.
 This is usually easy to spot as it may be related to an activity they have just done or a change in the environment.
-Below is a list of scenarios that may cause your Aussie to pant excessively and what you should do in each of those situations.
+Here’s some scenarios that may cause your Aussie to pant excessively and tips to follow.

 Your Aussie is Too Hot